wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 Security Center - Unify security management and enable advanced threat protection across hybrid cloud workloads

+Azure Security Center's resource hygiene dashboard displays what type of resource information?

+The resource hygiene dashboard displays how secure resources are based on Azure security best practices.

+Azure Service Health Azure management service informs you about problems with the Azure platform itself and upcoming maintenance events?

+The Threat Protection dashboard Azure Security Center dashboard shows an accounts' actual security alerts, which can then be clicked on more detailed information?

 Key Vault - Safeguard and maintain control of keys and other secrets

 Application Gateway - Build secure, scalable, and highly available web front ends in Azure

-VPN Gateway - Establish secure, cross-premises connectivity
+VPN Gateway - Establish secure, cross-premises connectivity.
+Via IPsec/IKE VNet-to-Vnet or site-to-site connection.

 Azure Dedicated HSM - Manage hardware security modules that you use in the cloud

-Azure DDoS Protection - Protect your applications from Distributed Denial of Service (DDoS) attacks
+Azure DDoS Protection - Basic protection of applications from Distributed Denial of Service (DDoS) attacks is automatically enabled for always-on traffic monitoring for real-time mitigation.
+Standard license mitigates against protocol, app layer, and volumetric attacks.

 Azure Defender - Protect hybrid cloud workloads

-Azure Information Protection - Better protect your sensitive information—anytime, anywhere
+Azure Information Protection - Better protect sensitive information—anytime, anywhere

+Microsoft Compliance Center

+WAF (Web Application Firewall) https://docs.microsoft.com/azure/web-application-firewall/overview

+Intune for mobile.

 ## Containers

 Service Fabric - Develop microservices and orchestrate containers on Windows or Linux